abap2UI5/docs/docs/resources/who_uses.md

 # Who Uses abap2UI5?

 We’d love to hear how you’re using abap2UI5!
-Whether it's in customer projects, integrations, workshops, open-source contributions, or any other initiatives, sharing your experience encourages others to use the project as well, helping the abap2UI5 community continue to grow.
+Whether it’s for customer projects, integrations, workshops, open-source contributions, or any other initiatives, sharing your experience encourages others to use the project and helps the abap2UI5 community continue to grow.

 ### Customer Projects
 **Is your company using abap2UI5?** <br>
-Tell us about your use case!
-Let others learn how abap2UI5 can be used in real-world scenarios and share your project here:
+Let others learn how abap2UI5 is being applied in real-world scenarios.
+Share your project here:

 |  Company | System | Use Case |
 | ------------- | ------------- | ------------- |